rubenjpmartins/CrewAI-Reddit-Newsletter-Docker/docs/CAPROVER_DEPLOYMENT.md

 # 🚀 CapRover Deployment Guide

-This guide will help you deploy the CrewAI AI Daily Briefing Assistant to your CapRover server.
+This guide will help you deploy the Reddit AI Newsletter Generator to your CapRover server.

 ## 📋 Prerequisites

 - CapRover server running and accessible
 - CapRover CLI installed (`npm install -g caprover`)
 - Your CapRover server configured and logged in
-- OpenRouter API key
+- OpenRouter API key (required)
-- Google OAuth credentials
+- Reddit API credentials (optional - uses demo data if not provided)

 ## 🎯 Deployment Methods